tapioca24/moody-blues/README.md

 # moody-blues

-moody-blues is a JavaScript library for HLS players powered by [hls.js](https://github.com/video-dev/hls.js).
+moody-blues is a JavaScript library for HLS player powered by [hls.js](https://github.com/video-dev/hls.js).
 It has the following features.

 - Playlist support